nwdigitalradio/n7nix/plu/PACLINK-UNIX_INSTALL.md

 #### Verify message composition

-* compose an e-mail with your e-mail client & verify that a new file appears in _/usr/local/var/wl2k/outbox_
+* As your normal login user (eg. pi, not root) compose an e-mail with your e-mail client
+  * Next verify that a new file appears in _/usr/local/var/wl2k/outbox_

 #### Verify Winlink telnet connection - wl2ktelnet test